-How to Make a Spooky Solar Light Ghost
+How to Make a Spooky Solar-Light Ghost for Halloween

-If you want to give a fright to the little folks that come to your home on Halloween eve, why not make a swinging Halloween ghost decoration to hang on your porch or in a nearby tree?
+If you want to give a fright to the little ones who come to your home on Halloween, why not make a swinging ghost decoration to hang on your porch or in a nearby tree?

-The little solar lights that you can buy for as little as a dollar will give your ghost shining eyes and an ugly grin.
-In this article I'll show you how to make this easy Halloween ghost craft.
+Solar lights that you can buy for as little as a dollar will give your ghost shining eyes and an ugly grin.
+In this article, I'll show you how to make this easy Halloween ghost craft.